Inzhenerka/docs.getdbt.tech/website/docs/reference/project-configs/require-dbt-version.md

 - [Require a specific dbt version](#require-a-specific-dbt-version) &mdash; Restrict your project to run only with an exact version of <Constant name="core" />.

 ### Specify a minimum dbt version
-Use a `>=` operator for a minimum boundary.
+Use a `>=` operator to specify a lower and an upper limit.
 In the following example, this project will run with any version of dbt greater than or equal to 1.0.0.

 <File name='dbt_project.yml'>